RCUK Digital Economy Hub

 This week at ACM Digital Health in Florence, Italy, dot.rural’s Matt Dennis is presenting “Designing a Tablet-based Intervention to Support Self-checking for Melanoma” in Session 6: Digital Prevention and Interventions from 11am on Tuesday 19th May.
 The full programme is online.

-dot.rural is led by Peter Edwards, Professor of Computing Science (Director) and John D. Nelson, Professor of Transport Studies (Co-Director).
-They are joined by a group of academic investigators who lead the various research themes.
-Research staff include post-doctoral research fellows and research assistants, alongside a large cohort of PhD students.
-To deliver on its activities, the Hub draws on the expertise of academic colleagues from across the University of Aberdeen and a variety of other institutions.
-The Core Team support all Hub administration, training and outreach activities.
+dot.rural was led by Peter Edwards, Professor of Computing Science (Director) and John D. Nelson, Professor of Transport Studies (Co-Director).
+They were joined by a group of academic investigators who lead the various research themes.
+Research staff included post-doctoral research fellows and research assistants, alongside a large cohort of PhD students.
+To deliver on its activities, the Hub drew on the expertise of academic colleagues from across the University of Aberdeen and a variety of other institutions.